-Meet Robert and Joyce –
+Meet Robert and Joyce

-His writing began when I asked him to begin his memoirs as a diversion while recuperating from leg surgery in 1994.
-That first surgery sadly led to five more due to contracting the staph bacteria that was the forerunner to the flesh-eating disease.
-This became a much different type of fight-for-his-life than he had ever experienced in his dangerous job.
+His writing began when I asked him to write his memoirs as a diversion while recuperating from leg surgery in 1994.
+Unfortunately, much went wrong and he contracted a staph bacteria that was the forerunner to the flesh-eating disease.
+This now became a much different fight-for-his-life than he had ever experienced.
 It also produced three novels, one of which we self-published in 1998 … and that was only the beginning!
-(Note: Joyce retired from Sidney Market in 2016.)

 J. Robert Whittle

 Young Bobby Whittle, even as a little boy, loved hard work and if it made money, he worked even harder because even this young, he knew that money got him things his family could not normally afford.
-Today, despite his years (84 in 2017), that work ethic remains.
+Even to the age of 84 (in 2017), that work ethic remained.
 Robert had a fascinating and eventful life living and working in many different countries.
-His education really began when playing cricket (wicket keeper) representing England as a 13 year-old.
-At 14 years, he went to mining college in Leeds and by the age of 24 became a mining engineer heading a specialized disaster team for the British Coal Board (one of his injuries later gave him time to begin writing in 1994).
+His International education really began when playing cricket (wicket-keeper) representing England as a 13-year-old.
+At 14 years, he went to mining college in Leeds and by the age of 24 he became a mining engineer heading a specialized disaster team for the British Coal Board (one of his injuries later gave him time to begin writing in 1994).
 He will sometimes admit to visitors that he’s had every bone in his body broken at least once.
 If that sounds like an exaggeration, just know he loved his work and helped many grateful men in thankless situations.
 He was good at his job but paid for it heavily.

 “Prior to my 30s, no one ever taught me about setting goals, thinking positively or believing in myself … that seems like the Dark Ages to me now.
 Later, I learned that believing you can do something is only half the adventure … but what a wonderful adventure it has led me on!”
 My birth in Victoria, BC in 1945 made me a 3rd generation Victorian and a 6th generation Canadian.
 My mother sadly became a war widow five months before I was born, so we lived with her aging parents and she worked at the Hudson’s Bay Company to support us.
-Having the influence of loving grandparents was a wonderful experience for a young child, especially one who never experienced the love of a father.
-I learned early about the importance of family.
-My mother, and later, my step-father taught me a strong work ethic by example.
-My first loves, beginning as a young teen, were reading, writing and music … especially singing which I hid in my bedroom until I ‘came out’ (of my room) at the age of 18 becoming a soloist at Job’s Daughters and DeMolay events, church and concerts etc!
-I married and moved to Duncan where I had two children, joined a large choir and, by the age of 27, I took classical voice lessons for a few years.
-It seems I drove my children quite crazy while I rehearsed my new love … grand opera!
-As a single parent in 1977, I returned to Victoria where the next stage of my life was about to begin … meeting Robert and in 1985, beginning a new adventure that changed year by year … and led to publishing Robert’s first book in 1998!
-I am a perfect example of how life can take over on it’s own accord and guide you to a wonderful new beginning but you have to trust in that guiding force whatever it may be.
+Having the influence of loving grandparents was wonderful for a young child, especially one who hadn’t been able to experience the love of her father.